jimmycallin/udeval/paper/paper.md

 - They have a small ratio of non-projective trees.
 - In the case of more than one valid treebank for a language, choose the treebank with manual corrections or largest token count.

-A total of 15 treebanks where removed.
+A total of 15 treebanks were removed.
 5 of these had too few tokens, 4 lacked features, 2 had too many non-projective trees, while 4 treebanks were language duplicates.
 This leaves us with the 22 languages listed in table \ref{tbl:ud-treebanks}.
 Most notably we lost the French and German treebanks.

+For measuring the correlation of metrics to manual evaluation, we will be using parts of the human judgment data as provided by @plank_dependency_2015.
+Not all languages in the dataset are from the UD treebanks, thus only English, German, and Spanish are used.

 \begin{table}[t]
 \begin{center}